 Age-Related Macular Degeneration affects 11 million people over the age of 60 in the U.S. today, and that number is expected to double by 2050.
 As the name suggests, AMD is the breakdown or deterioration of the small area at the center of your retina known as the macula.
 As the condition progresses, you lose the ability to see fine lines clearly and can develop blind spots in the center of your field of vision.

 - Visual distortions (Ex: straight lines will appear bent)

 - Difficulty adapting to lower light levels

 - Decreased perception of brightness of color tones

 There’s no cure, but treatment for age-related macular degeneration may slow the progression of the disease and can keep you from suffering from severe vision loss.
 Early detection is critical to maintaining your vision and eye health in your later years, so talk to your eye doctor about scheduling an eye exam.

 Treat Your Most Common Age-Related Eye Conditions at NeoVision in Union City

 As one of the leading Ophthalmologists in the Bay Area, Dr. Tandon specializes in the diagnosis and treatment of all eye conditions, diseases, and vision issues.
 Comprehensive eye examinations are imperative to catching age-related eye conditions before irreversible damage to your eye or vision has occurred.

+At NeoVision Eye Center, our goal is to provide comprehensive vision care to all our Bay Area patients and ensure the longevity of your eye health.
 If you are over the age of 40 and haven’t received an eye exam in more than a year or have experienced any of the symptoms listed above, contact NeoVision Eye Center today.
 Our board-certified ophthalmologists are here to ensure the health and longevity of your eyes for years to come.